collection of globes - popular languages

 Category 5 (88 weeks)

 Of all the languages mentioned in this article, Japanese is likely the most important to learn if you hope to do business with native speakers.
-That’s because a recent survey by Rakuten Research found that a staggering 70% of respondents rated themselves as poor or very poor at English.
+That’s because a recent survey of native Japanese speakers by Rakuten Research found that a staggering 70% of respondents rated themselves as poor or very poor at English.
 Only 8.7% considered themselves to be good or very good at English.

 Combine this with a country that was almost completely isolated not so long ago, and it’s no wonder that international companies have a hard time breaking into the desirable Japanese economy - currently the the third largest globally with a GDP of nearly 5 trillion.